Hear a 1930 Recording of Boléro, Conducted by Ravel Himself

 These scholarly debates may not interest the average reader much.
 The poem survived long enough to be written down, then became known as great literature these many centuries later, because the rich poetic language and the compelling story it tells captivate us still.
 Nonetheless, though we may all know the general outlines of its hero’s contest with the monster Grendel and his mother, many of the cultural concepts from the world of Beowulf strike modern readers as totally alien.
 Likewise the poem’s language, Old English, resembles no form of English we’ve encountered before.
 Scholars like J.R.R.
 Tolkien and poets like Heaney have done much to shape our appreciation for the ancient work, and we might say that without their interventions, it would not live, as Heaney writes, “in its own continuous present” but in a distant, unrecognizable past.

 You can hear Heaney read his translation of the poem on Youtube.
 Read Tolkien’s famous essay on the poem here, and hear it read in its original language at our previous post.
-Learn more about the single manuscript that preserved the epic poem for posterity at the British Library’s website, and see it for yourself in their digital archive.
+Learn more about the single manuscript that preserved the epic poem for posterity at the British Library’s website.

 Find Beowulf listed in our collection, 800 Free eBooks for iPad, Kindle & Other Devices.